datatrail-jhu/10_dsjob/manuscript/03_website.md

 o) link to LinkedIn
 o) an image

+{choose-answers: 4, points:2}
+?2 To deploy your blogdown website, what do you have to do?

+C) Move all files in `/cloud/project/content/public` to version controlled `username.github.com` repo and push the changes
+C) Ensure that all files within `/cloud/project/public` directory have been included in my website repo on GitHub
+o) Move all files in `/cloud/project` to version controlled `username.github.com` repo and push the changes
+o) Ensure that all files within `project` directory have been included in my website repo on GitHub
+o) Include the link to my RStudio project in the CNAME field on GitHub Pages
+o) Ensure that there are no typos in any of the posts or projects on my website
+o) Move all files in `/cloud/project/content/public` to version controlled `username.github.com` repo and pull the changes
+o) Move all files in `/cloud/project` to version controlled `username.github.com` repo and pull the changes

 {choose-answers: 4}
-?
-After making changes to your R Markdown document, what do you have to do before the changes will be visible on your website?

-C) knit and push to GitHub
-C) knit the document ; push to GitHub
-o) push and pull to GitHub
-o) save the document
-o) write HTML code
-o) knit to a PDF ; push to GitHub

-{choose-answers: 4}
-?
-Which of the following statements is TRUE?
+?3 Which of the following statements is TRUE?

 C) It's ok to include personal interests (like reading, sports, and cooking) on your professional website, as long as you include your professional skills and interests first.
 C) It's ok to include professional and personal (such as jogging or painting) interests on your professional website